lekshmiraveendranath/Spotlight/README.md

 Spotlight.delay = 5.0
 // Animation duration for spotlight appearance (Defaults to 0.25 seconds) Spotlight.animationDuration = 0.1
-// Display a background for the info text view (defaults to true) Spotlight.showInfoBackground = true
 // Alpha of the Spotlight overlay (defaults to 0.6) Spotlight.alpha = 0.8
 // Background color of the Spotlight view (defaults to black)